rajdeepd/oss-docs/bosh/documentation/install_wordpress_openstack.md

     Deployed `wordpress-openstack.yml' to `microbosh-openstack'

-This completes the deployment of wordpress of OpenStack Essex using MicroBOSH
+This completes the deployment of WordPress of OpenStack Essex using MicroBOSH